AArnott/Nerdbank.MessagePack/docfx/analyzers/NBMsgPack002.md

 There are two fixes for this condition:

-* Remove the attribute.
+- Remove the attribute.
-* Serialize the member by applying the @TypeShape.PropertyShapeAttribute, without setting @TypeShape.PropertyShapeAttribute.Ignore to `true`.
+- Serialize the member by applying the @PolyType.PropertyShapeAttribute, without setting @PolyType.PropertyShapeAttribute.Ignore to `true`.